Oil and Gas Terms Beginning with “C” — Page 14

 crustnoun

-The arrangement in space of uniform spheres (atoms and molecules in mineral crystals, or grains in clastic sedimentary rocks) that results in a cubic material structure.
-Cubic packing is mechanically unstable, but it is… Read more →
+Cubic packing is the specific arrangement in space of uniform spheres (representing atoms and molecules in mineral crystals or grains in clastic sedimentary rocks) that produces a cubic material structure with… Read more →

 curingnoun